balaramadurai/hugo-travelify-theme/README.md

 num_features = 4 # The slider picks up the banner images from the N most recent posts, where num_features is N.
 ```

 The slider can be made `manual = true` and in each of the posts you want highlighted on the slider, include `slider = true` in the frontmatter.
+Another way to add a slideshow to the slider is by creating YAML files in the `data/slider` folder.
+Check the `exampleSite` for example.

 *Tip* - For best results in the slider, use **1018x460** resolution for the banner images.